 Moral responsibility – Another reason to accept the memory theory is that it fits well with our idea of moral responsibility.
 The argument is simple:

 Problems – It seems you could remember a past action and no longer be responsible for it because you have changed.
 Why should I be responsible at 60 for something my 18-year-old self did?
 So responsibility should depend on a person being the same person qualitatively, not just on being the same numerically.

 Is the memory theory trivial? – If our memories are unreliable, then they can’t be the basis for personal identity; but even if our memories are reliable, that doesn’t say much about personal identity.
 Here’s why.
 If I say: “I am the same person as I was twenty years ago because I remember being the same person,” then I am just presupposing that I am identical with my past self.
 But that doesn’t show that I am identical.

 Conclusion – Philosophers generally agree that soul theory explains nothing, but that bundle theory and some form of psychological continuity best explain personal identity.
-In addition, accepting the kernel theory gives us good reasons to be selfish; whereas the bundle theory may lead to more concern for others.
+In addition, accepting the soul or kernel theory of self gives us good reasons to be selfish; whereas the bundle theory may lead to more concern for others.